^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 A geneticist is a specialist who studies the mechanisms of transmission of diseases from generation to generation.
-Each of these diseases has its own patterns of transmission.
-Carriers of a defective gene do not necessarily transmit it to their children, and being a carrier does not always mean getting sick.
+Each of these diseases has its own transmission patterns.
+Carriers of a defective gene do not necessarily pass it on to their children, and being a carrier does not always mean getting sick.

 In the world, 5% of children are born with congenital diseases.
-The most common diseases that can be prevented by a geneticist:
+The most common diseases that a geneticist can prevent are:

 1. Hemophilia.